Ryan Bertrand: Southampton

 On 30 July 2014, Bertrand joined Southampton on loan for the 2014–15 season.
 He made his competitive debut for the club on 17 August in their first match of the league season, playing the full 90 minutes of a 2–1 defeat away to Liverpool.
 Bertrand scored for Southampton the first time on 27 September, opening a 2–1 home win against Queens Park Rangers.
 His second goal for the club came on 26 December, in a 3–1 victory over Crystal Palace.
-On 1 February 2015, he was given a straight red card at the end of a 0–1 home loss against Swansea City for a foul on Modou Barrow.
+On 1 February 2015, he was given a straight red card at the end of a 1–0 home loss against Swansea City for a foul on Modou Barrow.

 On 2 February 2015, Bertrand completed a permanent move to Southampton, signing a 4 1/2-year deal for an undisclosed fee, reported to be £10 million.
 On 26 April, he was the only Southampton player named in the PFA Team of the Year.

 Bertrand scored his only goal of the 2015–16 season in the final match, a penalty in a 4–1 win over Crystal Palace.
 On 12 July 2016, Bertrand signed a new five-year contract.

 On 12 May 2021, Southampton announced that Bertrand would leave the club when his contract expired in the summer.

 Leicester City

 On 15 July 2021, Bertrand joined Premier League club Leicester City on a free transfer, signing a two-year contract.
 Bertrand made his debut for the club in Leicester's 1–0 triumph over reigning Premier League champions Manchester City in the Community Shield on 7 August 2021.

+On 5 June 2023, following the club's relegation from the Premier League, it was announced that Bertrand would be leaving the club upon the expiration of his contract at the end of the month.

+Bertrand announced his retirement from professional football on 18 June 2024.